<> <> <> <>

 Calling it a "detrimental feedback loop", they report that “it’s easy to overstimulate your brain".
 When this happens, it can "produce neurological changes... which can desensitise a person to actual sexual encounters with a partner".

-The idea is that these porn tube sites, which boast massive varieties of content, including images, videos, stories, live cams but also in diversity across subgenres, has had an impact on how we think about sex.
+The idea is that these porn tube sites, which boast massive varieties of content, including images, videos, stories, and live cams but also in diversity across subgenres, have had an impact on how we think about sex.

-Frequent exposure to this much porn can change both what we're into and what we expect from sex IRL, and that can lead to diminished libido or erectile dysfunction, reports another study.
+Frequent exposure to this much porn can change both what we're into and what we expect from sexual intercourse IRL, and that can lead to diminished libido or erectile dysfunction, reports another study [7].

 Erectile dysfunction risk factors to be aware of